New business models will halt the band-aid approach to legacy systems as banks look to new architecture that is digital to the core.

 In March 2019, the Hong Kong Monetary Authority announced that banking licenses had been granted to no less than three digital banks in the territory.
 These entities are expected to go live later this year.1

 Though still dwarfed by their traditional counterparts, digital banks are growing fast, leveraging their adaptability, customer-focus, and ability to make data-driven decisions.
 While they might not, as yet, have customer bases to rival traditional players, they are starting to make inroads.
-Traditional financial institutions should not overlook the growth potential of new digital challengers who could, over time, win share of market segments, in particular the growing cohort millennials.
+Traditional financial institutions should not overlook the growth potential of new digital challengers who could, over time, win share of market segments, in particular the growing cohort of millennials.

-Over the past five years, many financial institutions have invested millions in innovation programs focused on enhancing their technological capabilities, as well as trying to become more agile.
+Over the past 5 years, many financial institutions have invested millions in innovation programs focused on enhancing their technological capabilities, as well as trying to become more agile.
 The approaches they've taken to make these changes have varied based on their existing strengths, business strategy, and identified gaps.

 A number of traditional banks have purchased digital banks as a way to make rapid changes.
 Canada-based Scotiabank acquired digital bank ING Direct (Canada) back in 2012.2 This trend has become much more pronounced in recent times.
-For example, Nordic bank Nordea reported in March 2019, that it had acquired Gjensidige Bank3 and the Royal Bank of Scotland (RBS) recently purchased a 25% equity stake in digital start-up Loot.4 RBS made the investment through its digital bank, Bó, which is currently under development.
+For example, Nordic bank, Nordea, reported in March 2019, that it had acquired Gjensidige Bank3 and the Royal Bank of Scotland (RBS) recently purchased a 25% equity stake in digital start-up Loot.4 RBS made the investment through its digital bank, Bó, which is currently under development.

 Purchasing an existing digital bank gives the incumbent the flexibility to change or retain the purchased brand name.
 They can also either migrate existing customers over or grow the offering's existing customer base organically and through cross promotion.
 Banks that elect to migrate customers, however, run the risk of incurring significant expenses as a result of a need to write off aging legacy systems more quickly than they might have otherwise.